highchair/artinruins-com/_property/greenville-fin-company.md

 + [Greenville Finishing Mill](//www.flickr.com/photos/93282315@N05/albums/72157644575919441){:target="_blank"}, collected by the Smith-Appleby House Museum
 + The [Wikipedia page about Greenville, RI](//en.wikipedia.org/wiki/Greenville,_Rhode_Island){:target="_blank"}, has a photo of the Greenville Mill from the turn of the 20th century, but the date was not more specific.

+***

 _From “Historic and Architectural Resources of Smithfield, Rhode Island,” written by the Rhode Island Historical Preservation Commission, Walter A. Nebiker, 1992, page 64_

 711 Putamm Pike, **West Greenville Mills** (c.
 1775 et seq.): Along the Stillwater River, just below Waterman Reservoir, and near Putnam Pike, close to one another, are an industrial complex and the site of a mill, both operated as textile mills from the mid-nineteenth century into the twentieth century.

 The mill complex includes an old factory which was known variously as the **Elisha Steere Mill**, **Pooke and Steere’s Mill**, and the **Windsor Mill**.
-This 3-story, stuccoed stone building, with a trap-door monitor roof and a 4-story, dquare, flat-roofed central tower, is sited along the river.
+This 3-story, stuccoed stone building, with a trap-door monitor roof and a 4-story, square, flat-roofed central tower, is sited along the river.
 It is back from the road.
 Along the river is a 17-foot high waterfall and a mill trench leading from the pond to the mill.

 Before 1775, Andrew Waterman, grandson of Resolved, erected a saw mill at this site.
 He also started a grist mill here as well as a forge or furnace.
 Beginning in 1817, Elisha Steere (1783-1849) purchased two Waterman farms bordering the Waterman Reservoir.
 In 1844, Elisha erected a cotton mill on the site of Waterman’s mills.
 William Pooke and Anthony Steere purchased the property in 1855.
 They added a weave shop and enlarged the building which was now operating as a woolen mill.
 In 1862 Pooke & Steere, who had a mill at Mountaindale, manufactured fancy cassimeres.